School of Law and Social Science

 Subject Areas: Law

-Kim joined Lancashire Law School in September 2012, and has previously taught at Lancaster University.
+Kim joined the School of Law and Social Science in September 2012, and has previously taught at Lancaster University.
 Kim's research interests lie primarily within the law in social contexts, particularly 'hate crime',and human rights.
 Her recent work has applied 'perception' in philosophical and psychological terms ,to the law, and to education.

 McGuire, Kim and Salter, Michael (2015) ‘Issues and challenges in the application of Husserlian phenomenology.
 Journal of Interpersonal Violence.
 (In Press).